 - Reduces stress

-Our mentor program offers a support system for new employees to orient them in the first six months.
-This creates a “safe space” for them to absorb the TRG culture, structure and mission in an informal setting.
-Every three to four weeks, mentors and mentees meet for lunch/coffee and discuss any “newbie” questions or concerns.
+Our mentor program offers a support system for new employees to orient them in first six months.
+This creates a safe space for them to absorb the TRG culture, structure and mission in an informal setting.
+Every 3-4 weeks, mentors and mentees meet for lunch/coffee and discuss the newbies questions/concerns.

-With three tiers of recognition, employees are acknowledged for exceptional work and rewarded with one or two $25 gift cards to Target or Amazon.
+With three tiers of recognition, employees are acknowledged for exceptional work and rewarded with one or two $25 gifts cards, to Target or Amazon.
 Since its inception in January 2007, TRG has awarded approximately $32,000 in gift cards.

 515 Proud Moments

-We give back by boosting nonprofit organizations.
-Between volunteering, fundraising and creating pro bono marketing plans and campaigns for organizations and events like the Hank Raymonds Holiday Classic through Pius XI Catholic High School, the Food Pantry of Waukesha County and the Bryon Riesch Paralysis Foundation, our combined efforts help build awareness and bring lasting results.
+We give back, boosting nonprofit organizations like the Food Pantry of Waukesha County and the Bryon Riesch Paralysis Foundation.
+Between volunteering, fundraising, and pro bono marketing plans, our combined efforts help to build awareness and bring results.

 Gratitude in the workplace contributes to our success.
-It boosts your employees’ emotional and physical well-being and sense of pride … and the best ways to spark it are by starting at the top with leadership and offering individual recognition and team events to reinforce your values.
+It boosts your employees emotional and physical well being and sense of pride.
+The best ways to spark it are by starting at the top with leadership and offering individual recognitions and team events to reinforce your values.